SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Adding Layout

-You can add to Layout by right-clicking the Layout list on the bottom of the screen or through the menu on the lower right side of the screen.
+You can add a Layout by right-clicking the Layout list on the bottom of the screen or through the menu on the lower right side of the screen.
 Adding to Layout will apply to Groups that have a check mark in the check box.

 ### Saving Layout